HeshamTB/car-park/reports/README.txt

     - Learned the hard way, POSIX semaphores do not gurantee FIFO behaviour
     - Learned the use of "extern" keyword to define global varibales accross compile units (object files)
-    - Avoid multiple header includes with header guards
+    - Avoid multiple header includes with header guards. fortunately, these difficulties were treated well and had no bad influence on the final solution.

 Realized from desgin: